Updated on: 2/22/2019

 Injuries and Liability from Pedestrian Collision

-Both parties were significantly injured in the collision: Connors-Driftmier landed on the hood of the car and rolled off into the pavement.
+Both parties were significantly injured in the pedestrian accident; Connors-Driftmier landed on the hood of the car and rolled off into the pavement.
 He was later diagnosed with undisclosed injuries to his leg and neck.
 Keenan suffered a closed head injury and torn ligaments in her knee.
 She had to miss over a full week at work without pay to recover from her injuries.

 WSP officials spent months investigating the incident in order to determine if the trooper should face any discipline as a result.
 According to the Herald, 55-year-old trooper Brian D. Thompson “did not face any administrative consequences or criminal charges” for his role in the crash.